aradnaev/sklearn_gbm_ots/README.md

 ### Prerequisites

-You will need Scikit-learn library.
+You will need Scikit-learn library (http://scikit-learn.org/stable/install.html).
 Install it using your package manager, for example
 ```
-conda install sklearn
+conda install scikit-learn
 ```
+or
 ```
-pip install sklearn
+pip install -U scikit-learn
 ```

 ### Installing